How to choose the right Salesforce implementation partner

 2. Check reviews and testimonials

+Look for patterns: do multiple clients say they saved an implementation mid-flight?
 Did they stick around after go-live, or vanish once the invoice cleared?
-Those patterns are your early warning system.
+These patterns are your early warning system.

 3. Review their content